Ethiopian Food & Drink

 Bula

-Bula is a thick porage similar to Genfo presented in a large mound with a hole in the center, filled with a mixture of spiced butter and berbere or chili.
-The flour used to make Bulla is from an indigenous plant called Enset or false Banana.
+Bula is a thick porridge similar to Genfo.
+It is presented as a large mound with a hole in the center filled with spiced butter and Berbere or chili.
+The flour used to make Bula comes from an indigenous plant called Enset, also known as the “false banana.”

 Beso

-Beso Drink is a shake of lightly roasted barley flour with honey or sugar.
-It is very famous among runners.
+Beso Drink is a nutritious shake made from lightly roasted barley flour mixed with honey or sugar.
+It is especially popular among runners and athletes.

 Milk and Yogurt